Azhang1234/FACEMODELS/README.md

 ## Text-To-Image of photo-realistic AI girl

-Using AI to generate photo-realistic asian girls.
+Using AI to generate photo-realistic models.
 These are actually rising in popularity, on twitter and other apps.

 ## Example